Maximising the potential of green business

 Since the launch in 2007 of the CBI’s ground-breaking publication, Climate Change: Everyone’s Business, the political and economic landscape has changed dramatically and both government and business are faced with a new set of challenges.

-In a double-dip recession, there are some who are questioning whether there is still room for “going green”.
+In a challenging economic climate, there are some who are questioning whether there is still room for “going green”.
 The business response is definitive and emphatic: green is not just complementary to growth, but is a vital driver of it.
 And not just for companies traditionally defined as “green”.

 Volker Beckers, group CEO RWE npower, Graham van’t Hoff, chairman Shell UK Ltd, Ben Verwaayen, CEO Alcatel-Lucent and chair of the CBI Energy and Climate Change Board and Tom Crotty, chairman Ineos ChlorVinyls share their views on the business opportunities provided by the low-carbon transition.